 On the face of it it might seem like WAT, GD & PI are different beasts altogether and besting each one of them requires different skill-sets.
 Well at some level they can be equated to the different formats in cricket — Test Cricket, ODIs & T20s (not in any order) — while the format is different and there are specialists in each format, the core skill tested are cricketing skills.

-Over the years the core skill tested in each of GD, WAT and PI is your awareness of GK and Current Affairs.
+Over the years the core skill tested in each of GD, WAT and PI is your awareness of Current Affairs.

 That GDs and WATs test GK and Current Affairs is something that need not be stated.
 But even in PIs interviewers want to test how aware you are of the world around you.
 For example, they might ask you to